There Are Many Ways to Skin a Cat

 Sometimes the “optimal” diet is the one you can sustain.

-Sometimes the most effective path forward isn’t about being perfect — it’s about being human.
+Sometimes the most effective path forward isn’t about being perfect – it’s about accepting you are imperfect.